OxCGRT/covid-policy-tracker/documentation/interpretation_guide.md

 ### H2 - Testing Policy

 - While government policies are recorded, capacity issues affect implementation.
 This therefore requires judgment, about how aspirational a policy is versus how practical it is to see if it is able to meet its propositions.
 We will sometimes record a lower code than the official announced policy, but will provide sources that demonstrate that there is not capacity on the ground to meet this testing policy.
 - This indicator does not have a binary flag variable to reflect geographic variation in policies.
 Therefore,  the level of policy that applies everywhere across the jurisdiction is recorded - the highest common value of policy nationwide or statewide.
-We do not record any policies of a higher value that are only available in limited areas. *For example* if there is not testing available to anyone symptomatic across the whole country or state, but only in certain areas, this would not be reported as a 2 as this does not apply generally.
+We do not record any policies of a higher value that are only available in limited areas. *For example* if there is not testing available to anyone symptomatic across the whole country/territory or state, but only in certain areas, this would not be reported as a 2 as this does not apply generally.
 Therefore the highest common value nationwide or statewide is a 1, and this is what we record.
 - In some countries, most testing is coordinated by private companies, with little oversight or coordination from the government (eg in the USA).
 In this cases, we report as follows:
     - When the state/nation is clearly putting resources towards making testing available, we record this as a 1 (only symptomatic and eligible)
     - If the government implements a statewide/nationwide plan to fund and procure local testing facilities, with the intention of widespread public accessibility, we report a - 2 (all symptomatic eligible)
-- We do not record testing policy as generally available (3) unless it is country wide and there is also evidence of capacity to meet this.
+- We do not record testing policy as generally available (3) unless it is country/territory wide and there is also evidence of capacity to meet this.
 If countries are reporting severe shortage of tests, we assume the low capacity is rationed/prioritised for symptomatic people or high-risk people (and therefore not generally available).
 - The main purpose for H2 is to record PCR testing (tests that detect people with a current active infection).
 Antibody tests (for people who have been infected in the past) are not usually reported under H2.
 The only rare case where we would report other types of tests was where, say, widespread antibody testing was used to identify individuals for follow-up PCR tests.
 As this served the same function as a PCR test, and advanced the goal of determining current infection.
 These exceptions will be explained in a note.
 - *Some examples that could indicate a 1:*
     - Declaring COVID testing capacity before first case
-    - Announcing the first identified case in a country and that testing is available for that first case and others (if needed)
+    - Announcing the first identified case in a country/territory and that testing is available for that first case and others (if needed)
     - A policy announced to begin scaling up testing capacity (if the above have not already occurred)
     - Announcing partnerships with private pharmacies/other partnerships (if the above have not already occurred)
 - *Some examples that could indicate a 2:*